dyhes/zulip/templates/zerver/help/mastering-the-compose-box.md

 # Mastering the compose box

-When composing a message, Zulip lets you view a different conversation from the one you are composing to.
+When composing a message, Aloha lets you view a different conversation from the one you are composing to.
 For example, you can start a new topic without changing your narrow, send a private message about the topic you're viewing, or look up a related discussion.